Cyberfly100/Pfeiffer-TC110/README.md

 This is a simple package to communicate with Pfeiffer vaccum hardware (e.g. TC110) via RS485 and the telegram protocol.
+[Here it is](https://photos.app.goo.gl/mTauQPGxBz47QTyJ6) running a Pfeiffer HiCube 80 Eco from a Raspberry Pi touch screen.

 ### Prerequisites